| Melting glaciers, shrinking polar ice and

 Politics Disguised

-as Science By John L. Daly, Greening Earth Society Science Advisor
+By John L. Daly, Greening Earth Society Science Advisor

 It stands to reason that a climate prediction for the next 100 years that